 SHAPIRO: After that story aired, listeners asked what she meant, whether her quote was racist, and whether I should have aired her comments at all.
 NPR's ombudsman wrote a column about it and people discussed it on Twitter and Facebook.
 Yesterday, Romney held a much smaller event at an American Legion post outside of Washington, D.C.
 As I was packing up to leave, a man tapped me on the shoulder.
 You were in Indianapolis, he said.
 It was Mr. Lussier.
-His wife agreed to talk to me again.
+His wife agreed to talk with me again.
 She was unaware that her quote had spurred so much conversation, and she explained what she meant when she said Michelle Obama doesn't look like a first lady.

-LUSSIER: Can you imagine, you know, Kennedys or the Bushes or anybody doing push-ups on the floor?
+LUSSIER: Can you imagine, you know, Kennedys or the Bushes or anybody doing pushups on the floor?
 I mean, you know, that's just not a first lady.

 SHAPIRO: A lot of people wondered if there was a racial undertone to your comments.

 LUSSIER: No, it's not.
 I don't care what color she is.
 It's just she doesn't act and look like a first lady.
-I mean, she's more about showing her arms off and, you know, I think that's very inappropriate for a lot of functions that she goes to.
+I mean, she's more about looking - showing her arms off and, you know, I think that's very inappropriate for a lot of functions that she goes to.

 SHAPIRO: So do you mean it's an issue of modesty?